canyonjs/gitlab-control-panel/README.md

-# gitlab-groups-and-projects-iac
+# gitlab-control-panel
+This project aims to facilitate the administration of Gitlab as code, with it you can
+- Configure instance-level settings (Coming soon)
+- Create and configure groups and subgroups, recursively
-Deploy and configure Gitlab groups, subgroups, and projects as code
+- Create and configure projects